Prep and Pack

 Photo Credit: Pixabay

-• Gallon jug of water, can be used for radiator
+• A gallon jug of water, can also be used for the radiator

 • Protein bars